YauhenB/Diplom/README.md

 # Diplom
-Sources in src\n
+Sources in src

-Test images in mnist_png.tag.gz\n
+Test images in mnist_png.tag.gz

 Network in CHARNET